Parents facing jail time for Caddo Parish student truancy violations

 “We were hands-off on parents this past school year and trying to let the system right itself,” he said.

-If you have a child that needs to be registered for school or if you have questions about enrollment, contact the Caddo Parish School Board’s attendance office at (318) 603-630.
+If you have a child who needs to be registered for school or if you have questions about enrollment, contact the Caddo Parish School Board’s attendance office at (318) 603-6305.
 The office is open Monday-Friday from 8 a.m. until 4:45 p.m.
 You can also call the number if you wish to report a child that you notice is not going to school.